Period Relations for Standard $L$-functions of Symplectic Type: Four Local Theorems

 The {\sl archimedean modular symbol}, which is denoted by $\CP_{\BK,j}$, is defined to be the composition of the following maps:

 where the first arrow is the cohomology restriction map, and the last arrow is the map induced by the linear functional

-The following non-vanishing hypothesis at infinity, as we will prove in Section \ref{section: Proof of Critical place and Non-vanishing Modular Symbol}, asserts that the archimedean modular symbol is nonzero. \begin{thm}[Non-vanishing Hypothesis at Infinity] Assume that the coefficient system $F_\BK$ of $\Pi_\BK$ is balanced.
+The following non-vanishing hypothesis at infinity, which be will proved in Section \ref{section: Proof of Critical place and Non-vanishing Modular Symbol}, asserts that the archimedean modular symbol is nonzero. \begin{thm}[Non-vanishing Hypothesis at Infinity] Assume that the coefficient system $F_\BK$ of $\Pi_\BK$ is balanced.
 Let $\frac{1}{2}+j$ be a critical place of $\Pi_\BK$.
 Then the archimedean modular symbol

 defined above is nonzero. \end{thm}